MicroEJ/docs/ApplicationDeveloperGuide/stackTraceReader.rst

 Functional Description
 ======================

-The Stack Trace Reader reads the debug info from the fully linked ELF file (the ELF file that contains the MicroEJ Core Engine, the other libraries, the BSP, the OS, and the compiled MicroEJ Application).
+The Stack Trace Reader reads the debug information from the fully linked ELF file (the ELF file that contains the MicroEJ Core Engine, the other libraries, the BSP, the OS, and the compiled MicroEJ Application).
 It prints the decoded stack trace.

+When :ref:`Multi-Sandbox capability <multisandbox>` is enabled, the stack trace reader can simultaneously decode heterogeneous stack traces with lines owned by different MicroEJ Sandboxed Applications and the firmware.
+Lines owned by the firmware can be decoded with the firmware debug information file (optionally made available by your firmware provider).

 Dependencies